Airlines With Most Luxurious Economy Seats

 Staying true to the high degree and ideals of Japanese customer service, ANA ensures that its economy-class seats receive the finest of luxurious treatments available in the industry.
 They can go for high-end wines or sake and combine it with dishes such as Udon noodles or grilled red rockfish teriyaki.
 When flying out of Japan, there is an option to pay for a pre-order gourmet meal — a service that is available in business class.

-Space Flights For Tourists Will Be A Reality — But At Out Of This World Prices
+Space Flights For Tourists May Soon Be A Reality — But They Won’t Come Cheap

 Turkish Airlines